Stratham-Newfields Veterinary Hospital

 Picture

-• is the most common endocrine disorder in cats over 7 years old.
+• It is the most common endocrine disorder in cats over 7 years old.

-• occurs in about 10% of cats over 10 years of age.
+• It occurs in about 10% of cats over 10 years of age.

-• is caused by an overactive thyroid gland that secretes excess thyroid hormone.
+• It is caused by an overactive thyroid gland that secretes excess thyroid hormone.

-Excess thyroid hormone causes an overactive metabolism that stresses the heart, digestive tract, and many other organ systems.
+Excess thyroid hormone causes and overactive metabolism that stresses the heart, digestive tract, and many other organ systems.

 Diagnosis